-Leila K. Blackbird (unenrolled adoptee of Apache and Cherokee descent) is the Pozen Family Human Rights Doctoral Fellow in History at the University of Chicago.
+Leila K. Blackbird (unenrolled adoptee of Mescalero Apache & Eastern Cherokee descent) is the Pozen Family Human Rights Doctoral Fellow of History at the University of Chicago.

-In addition to the Pozen Family Center for Human Rights, Leila is affiliated with the Newberry Consortium in American Indian and Indigenous Studies, the Johns Hopkins Center for Africana Studies, and the Midlo Center for New Orleans Studies, and the New Orleans Center for the Gulf South at Tulane University.
+In addition to the Pozen Center for Human Rights, Leila is affiliated with the Newberry Consortium in American Indian and Indigenous Studies, Life x Code and the Johns Hopkins Center for Africana Studies, the Midlo Center for New Orleans Studies, and the New Orleans Center for the Gulf South at Tulane University.

 Leila holds both a B.A. and an M.A. in History from the University of New Orleans and an M.A. in History from the University of Chicago, where she is now a PhD Candidate in the Department of History.